-A token could also be structured in such a way as to qualify as a unit in an investment fund, as defined by the amended Law of 17 December 2010 relating to undertakings for collective investment.
+A token could also be structured in such a way as to qualify as a unit in an investment fund, as defined by the Law on Undertakings for Collective Investment.
 A token could also be based on or represent a unit in a collective investment undertaking.

 iii Underlying asset for a derivative contract

-For instance, virtual currency exchange platforms that intend to allow trading of tokens, qualifying as financial instruments, on their platforms would need to be authorised as a multilateral trading facility under the amended Law on the financial sector.33
+For instance, virtual currency exchange platforms that intend to allow trading of tokens, qualifying as financial instruments, on their platforms would need to be authorised as a multilateral trading facility under the Law on the Financial Sector.34

-In conclusion, depending on the exact qualification of the token and on the financial service provided, the following regulations may apply:
+In conclusion, depending on the exact qualification of the token and on the financial service provided, the following laws may apply:

-- Law of 12 July 2013 on alternative investment fund managers; and
+- the Law of 12 July 2013 on Alternative Investment Fund Managers, as amended; and

 Banking and money transmission

-A money remittance business equivalent to a money services business (MSB) in the United States is regulated in Luxembourg by the Law on payment services.
-Unlike MSBs in the United States, Luxembourg payment institutions are fully regulated.34
+A money remittance business equivalent to a money services business (MSB) in the United States is regulated in Luxembourg by the Law on Payment Services.
+Unlike MSBs in the United States, Luxembourg payment institutions are fully regulated.35

-The AML/CTF Law applies to tokens as soon as they fall under the scope of financial sector regulation.
-Virtual currency exchange platforms also have to comply with this Law, and more specifically with the requirements related to customer due diligence obligations, obligations of adequate internal organisation and the obligation to cooperate with the authorities.35
+The AML/CTF Law applies to tokens as soon as they fall within the scope of financial sector regulation.
+Virtual currency exchange platforms also have to comply with the AML/CTF Law and, more specifically, with the requirements related to customer due diligence obligations, obligations of adequate internal organisation and the obligation to cooperate with the authorities.36

-According to the AML/CTF Law, VASPs that carry on activities other than the provision of payment services must be registered in the register of VASPs established by the CSSF.
-They must submit a request for registration to the CSSF, which must include information such as: the applicant's name; the address of its central administration; a description of the activities performed, in particular, a list of the types of virtual asset services envisaged and their relevant qualification; and a description of the money laundering and terrorist financing risks to which the applicant will be exposed and the internal control mechanisms established by the applicant to mitigate these risks and to comply with the professional obligations defined in the Law and in Regulation (EU) 2015/847 on information accompanying transfers of funds.37 This new requirement applies to VASPs that are either established in Luxembourg or provide their services in Luxembourg.
+According to the AML/CTF Law, VASPs that carry on activities other than the provision of payment services must be registered as a VASP with the CSSF.
+They must submit a request for registration to the CSSF, which must include information such as: the applicant's name; the address of its central administration; a description of the activities performed, in particular, a list of the types of virtual asset services envisaged and their relevant qualification; and a description of the money laundering and terrorist financing risks to which the applicant will be exposed and the internal control mechanisms established by the applicant to mitigate these risks and to comply with the professional obligations defined in the AML/CTF Law and in Regulation (EU) 2015/847 on information accompanying transfers of funds.39 This new requirement applies to VASPs that are either established in Luxembourg or provide their services in Luxembourg.

-The CSSF Communication of 9 April 2020 specified that any entity, including any entity already licensed or registered by a competent authority and in particular any licensed financial institution, which already offers any of the virtual asset services described by the AML/CTF Law, had to:
+In its Communication of 9 April 2020, the CSSF requested that any entity that already offers any of the virtual asset services described by the AML/CTF Law, including any entity already licensed or registered by a competent authority and in particular any licensed financial institution, should:

 - promptly notify the CSSF thereof by email;